vhanla/WindowCloner/README.md

 - F, F11 or Alt-Enter to toggle FullScreen mode
 - M to mute or unmute if selected window has audio
+- Ctrl-Alt-Shift disables follow mouse cursor while holding them

+### Known Issues

+- Hiding from taskbar disables clickthrough feature, it needs application restart

+### Hint

+- Setting Hide from taskbar + follow cursor + Clickthrough it will make it hide from Alt-Tab